 ESH Security is the authorized liaison with local police authorities and readily responds to Eastern State Hospital needs for heightened security or containment of a violent incident.
+Refer to the Security Management Plan for additional details.

 11.7 Support to Employees